dreimer1986/openePaperLink-Stuff/README.md

 Archive of my openePaperLink Tags Stuff.
 Some Stuff is hand made, some stuff was converted for other Tag sizes and resolutions:

+IMPORTANT: I use my own firmware build for all these, so no guarantee if it works perfect on the official firmware.
+What is different in mine you ask?
+Notning except it's kinda a nightly.
+Any update they make in the official firmware repo is on my side, too.
+I just make releases way more often.
+Link: https://github.com/dreimer1986/OpenEPaperLink

 Converts:

 X-Mas Countdown: